guangyangai/browser_family_extraction/writeup_template.md

 ### 1. Summary
 First of all, predicting agent family is a classification problem while predicting version number is a regression problem.
-Given the size and nature of the data, I decided to use batch, model-based learning.
+Given the size(421215 rows) and nature of the data, I decided to use batch, model-based learning.

+Needs to check the sparsity of the words, as there might be few common words

+### 2. Text feature extraction on the agent description

 I did a simple desribe on the data and noticed all the agent descriptions are unique, apparentlly I can not use the raw agent description to train the model, it would need some pre-processing on its description to exact some features to train the model.
 I decided to use text feature extraction modules in sklearn and applied on agent description to create features.